-Finally, there’s two major things OTAs and PTAs have in common: strong job demand over the next ten years.
-One is projected growth in employment.
+Finally, there’s two major things OTAs and PTAs have in common: good annual earnings, and strong employment demand from 2022-2032.

 OTAs and PTAs also have very similar salaries.
 Here’s how much they make on average:

-If you want to become a physical therapist assistant or occupational therapy assistant, you will need to pursue an associate degree and pass licensure/certification exams to practice in your state.
+If you want to become a physical therapist assistant, you will need to pursue an associate degree and pass licensure/certification exams to practice in your state.